abinit/abinit/doc/tutorial/eph4zpr.md

 ## Our first ZPR calculation

-For our first example, we use a minimalistic input file that allows us to discuss the most important input variables and the organization of the main output file.
+For our first example, we use a minimalistic input file so that we can discuss the most important input variables and the content of the main output file.
-First of all, let's run the code using:
+First of all, you may want to start immediately the computation by issuing:

 ```sh
 abinit teph4zpr_4.in > teph4zpr_4.log 2> err &